kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ## Step 1 : Download data from OpenStreetMap (optional)

+**Step 1. is optional and can be skipped if the default data is used.
+Feel free to download your data from OpenStreetMap and follow the instructions below!**

 ### Folder name : `input_data`

-`Step 1. is optional and can be skipped if the default data is used.
-Feel free to download your data from OpenStreetMap and follow the instructions below!`

 In the folder `input_data` are provided default data for the following locations:
 - Voz, island of Krk, Croatia